-What We Heard How We Responded Maintain pay for performance We continue to pay for performance with 72% of our CEO's compensation structure and on average 67% of other NEOs compensation structure linked to performance against preestablished measures.
+What We Heard How We Responded Maintain pay for performance We continue to pay for performance with 72% of our CEO's compensation structure and on average 67% of other NEOs compensation structure linked to performance against pre-established measures.
 We set challenging goals for 2016 and the Company responded with all-time record performance in several key areas including revenue, EBIT-adjusted, Adjusted AFCF, and EPS-Diluted-Adjusted.
 Align compensation to the interests of shareholders Executives have the majority of their total compensation in the form of equity.
-Our STIP and PSUs both have metrics that create long-term shareholder value.
-Additionally in 2017, PSUs will feature both Relative ROIC-Adjusted and Relative TSR as performance measures for determining the amount of the award.
-Time-based RSUs previously provided to senior leaders have been replaced in 2017 with stock options to further align the interests of our senior leaders with those of our shareholders.
+Our STIP a metrics that create long-term shareholder value.
+Additionally in 2017, PSUs will feature long-term shareholder value.
+Additionally in 2017, PSUs will feature long-term shareholder value.
+Additionally in 2017, the amount of the RSUs previously provided to senior leaders have been replaced in 2017 with stock option interests of our senior leaders with those of our shareholders.
 Limit one-time broad-based awards We granted one-time DSV stock options in 2015 to introduce and secure non-compete and non-solicitation terms with all senior leaders in a highly competitive environment for automotive talent.
 Some investors expressed concerns with the DSV award but generally understood the need to secure these terms to retain talent.
 We did not grant any one-time, broad-based awards in 2016.
 Look at performance relative to automotive industry peers In 2017, our PSUs will measure both Relative ROIC-Adjusted and Relative TSR against the Company's OEM Peers to motivate our leaders to perform at the top of the industry regardless of business cycles.
 Simplify compensation plans We continue to evaluate both short-term and long-term compensation plans so that our executives' line of sight is aligned with creating shareholder value.
 In 2017, STIP will be simplified to focus senior leaders on financial performance and will include an individual performance assessment measured against operational performance measures.